preston-j-wong/gmailSummaryTool/README.md

 1. Connects to Gmail over IMAP (SSL)
 2. Pulls every email received in the last 24 hours
-3. Sends the combined content to `gemma4:e2b` running in Ollama
+3. Sends the combined content to any local model running in Ollama
 4. Saves the summary as a Markdown file in `summaries/`
 5. Sends the summary back to your Gmail address via SMTP